-Red Quinoa – It has the same nutritional content as white quinoa; it holds its shape a bit different than white quinoa, making it a great option for dishes in which you want the quinoa to add texture.
+- Red Quinoa – It has the same nutritional content as white Quinoa; it holds its shape slightly different from white Quinoa, making it a great option for dishes you want Quinoa to add texture.
 It also has a vibrant red color that makes it look gorgeous on salads.

-Tricolor Quinoa – Combines all the types of quinoa.
-This option is great if you don’t know which type is going to be the best for you and want to try all the beneficial properties of each one.
+- Tricolor Quinoa – Combines all the types of quinoa.
+This option is great if you don’t know which type will be the best for you and want to try all the beneficial properties of each one.

 Ways to Use Organic Quinoa

 - Quinoa Flour – This is a different way to use Quinoa, and it is great to use it for baking and cooking.
 You can cook waffles, cookies, pancakes, and even pizza crust.
 These are great options for people that can’t eat gluten.

 - Quinoa Smoothie – This is a delicious way to eat Quinoa if you don’t love the taste.
 You can combine the Quinoa with healthy fruits and Greek yogurt, or if you love chocolate, you can even make a quinoa chocolate smoothie.

 - Quinoa Salads – Twist it to regular salads by adding Quinoa to it.
 You can add fruits to it like avocado or vegetables like cucumber or tomatoes.

 - As a Taco Meat – If you want to do a vegan taco, you add some sauce and species to Quinoa, and it will work as a great substitute for taco meat.

 - Quinoa Soup – Make gluten-free, vegan Quinoa to add a different texture to the regular soup.
 Quinoa is going to absorb all the flavors from the vegetables and ingredients you use.